reenhilm/2025v14-receiptdb/README.md

 A receipt database to search existing receipts (JSON objects) within your group's JSON file.
 Your group is determined by your user role (stored in Clerk as metadata).

 ## Why?
+Because it was the assignment/exercise we got from our teachers [instructions](https://github.com/reenhilm/2025v14-receiptdb/blob/main/README_ASSIGNENT_EXERCISE.md)

 Family members share one group.
 Demo users have their own group with sample receipts.